History of Banbury: Roman and Anglo-Saxon history

 Later there was a Roman villa at nearby Wykham Park.

 The area was settled by the Saxons around the late 5th century AD.
-In about AD 556 Banbury was the scene of a battle between the Anglo-Saxons of Cynric and Ceawlin and the local Romano-British.
 Banbury developed in the Anglo-Saxon era under Danish influence, which started in the late 8th century AD.
-It was assessed at 50 hides in the Domesday Book and was then held by the Bishop of Lincoln.
+It was assessed at 50 hides in the Domesday Book of 1086, and was then held by the Bishop of Lincoln.

 The Saxons built Banbury on the west bank of the River Cherwell.
 On the opposite bank they built Grimsbury, which was part of Northamptonshire but was incorporated into Banbury in 1889.
 Neithrop was one of the oldest areas in Banbury, having first been recorded as a hamlet in the 13th century.
 It was formally incorporated into the borough of Banbury in 1889.